 Begin by loading the batteries so that you can go through all the camera's functions.
-The XPan II is a very simple camera to operate following well-established routines and most photographers should be able to successfully operate it straight away without any problems.
+The XPan is a very simple camera to operate following well-established routines and most photographers should be able to successfully operate it straight away without any problems.

-The mode selector switch is the main ON/OFF control, which activates the camera.
-Information is provided by two LCD panels and an LCD display in the viewfinder.
+The mode selector switch is the main ON/OFF control which activates the camera.
+Information is provided by two LCD panels and an LED display in the viewfinder.
 Read quickly through the main items in this manual for a general overview of the information system and the mechanics of the camera.
 Then read again more carefully the relevant sections to gain a firmer understanding of individual procedures.
 Fluency in operation of the camera will allow you to concentrate more on picture taking.

-In the text, the main LCD on the back of the camera is referred to as camLCD and the small exposure counter LCD as expLCD and the viewfinder display as viewLCD.
+In the text, the main LCD on the back of the camera is referred to as 'M/d' and the small exposure counter LCD as 'EC/ d'.